AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Quick_Start.md

 #### Step 2: Acquire a client identity and secret

 The application acts as a confidential client – an application that is capable of securely maintaining a secret.
-In Azure Active Directory, the confidential client authentication flow is accomplished using an Application Identity.
+In Azure Active Directory, the confidential client authentication flow is accomplished using an application identity.
-OSIsoft Cloud Services supports this authentication with a Client Identity (Client Id) and a Client Secret.
+OSIsoft Cloud Services supports this authentication with a client identity (Client Id) and a client secret.

 To acquire a client identity from the portal, open the navigation menu and select **Security** > **Clients**.

-You can either select an existing client or create a new client.
+You can either select an existing client or create a new one.
 For a new client, select **Add Client** and follow the prompts for creating a client identity and client secret.
 Be sure to keep a record of the client secret.
-For an exisiting client, highlight the desired client and select **Client Details** to see configuration information.
+For an existing client, highlight the desired client and select **Client Details** to see configuration information.

-You will need the Tenant Identity, Client Identity, and Client Secret to proceed.
+You need the tenant identity, client identity, and client secret to proceed.

-The Tenant Identity, Client Identity, and Client Secret are used to acquire a security token from an identity provider, Azure Active Directory in this case.
+The tenant identity, client identity, and client secret are used to acquire a security token from an identity provider, Azure Active Directory in this case.

 #### Step 3: Acquire authentication token

-You use the Tenant Identity, Client Identity, and Client Secret to acquire an access token from Azure Active Directory.
+You use the tenant identity, client identity, and client secret to acquire an access token from Azure Active Directory.
 Select one of the clients from the list to see configuration information and code samples in various languages which are shown on tabs in the right panel.

 #### Step 4: Create data types

-An SdsType (or type) describes the structure of a single measured event or object.
-An SdsStream (or stream) has an associated SdsType and stores a stream of events or objects that take the shape of that type.
+A type describes the structure of a single measured event or object.
+A stream has an associated type and stores a stream of events or objects that take the shape of that type.

 A type consists of one or more data properties, one of which must represent an index.
 Indexes can be simple (a single integer property, for example) or compound (represented by multiple properties).
 ``DateTime`` is a common index for time-series stores.

 SDS supports a wide variety of property types, both simple (integers, strings and floats, for example) and complex (lists, arrays and enumerations, for example).
-Properties can be of any complex SdsType.
+Properties can be of any complex type.
 See [Types](xref:sdsTypes#sdstypecode) for a detailed list of supported data types.

-The SdsType is defined in JSON and is posted on OSIsoft Cloud Services (OCS) endpoint.
+The type is defined in JSON and is posted on OSIsoft Cloud Services (OCS) endpoint.

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Types/{typeId}